-There will be a closed campus in place for all traditional students in grades 7-12.
+There will be a closed campus in place for all traditional students in grades 6-12.
 Traditional students in these grades will not be allowed to leave school grounds during school hours or over lunch break.
 If it becomes necessary for a student to leave, the administration must receive a phone call (not a note) from a parent before the student will be allowed to leave.
-Seniors that are in good academic, social standings, enrolled in 6 classes and have a first hr study hall will be excused from 1st hr study hall.
-Student that report to second hr class as their first class of the day may not come and loiter in hallways or the office.
+Seniors that are in good academic and social standings, enrolled in 6 classes and have a first hr. study hall or a 7th hr. study hall will be allowed to leave campus.
+Students that report to second hr. class as their first class of the day may not come and loiter in hallways or the office.
 Administrative discretion may apply in certain circumstances.